Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Black holes in astrophysical environments

 \subsection{Including spin: general-relativistic, rotating BHs in matter halos}

 Astrophysical BHs are generally expected to rotate and to reside in galaxies that themselves possess intrinsic angular momentum.
-Incorporating rotation into the models discussed in the previous section is therefore crucial for a complete understanding of how environments influence astrophysical BHs, and one must go beyond spherical symmetry.
+Incorporating rotation into the models discussed in the previous section is therefore crucial for a complete understanding of how environments influence astrophysical BHs.
 However, the absence of spherical symmetry appears to rule out the possibility of obtaining closed-form analytic solutions.

 Using numerical methods, Ref. \cite{Fernandes:2025osu} has recently obtained stationary and axisymmetric solutions to the Einstein equations, describing rotating BHs immersed in an astrophysical environment.
 In the following, we describe briefly the formalism and the numerical method used in Ref. \cite{Fernandes:2025osu}, to which the reader is referred to for a more detailed discussion.